ankitadev/NeuroImaing-MRI/README.md

 # NeuroImaing-MRI
-Correcting bval, bvec of an MRI image renaming multiple files, delete multiple files.
+Working with image files using Pyhon.
+Correcting bval, bvec of an MRI image renaming multiple files, delete multiple files using Python.